department-of-veterans-affairs/vets-api/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Appropriate logging
 - [ ] Swagger docs have been updated, if applicable
 - [ ] Provide link to originating GitHub issue, or connected to it via ZenHub
+- [ ] Provide link to the QA Test-Plan ticket.
+- [ ] Provide link the QA Test-Request ticket.
 - [ ] Does not contain any sensitive information (i.e. PII/credentials/internal URLs/etc., in logging, hardcoded, or in specs)
 - [ ] Provide which alerts would indicate a problem with this functionality (if applicable)